 To conduct multidisciplinary in vitro and in vivo research to support toxicology and safety assessment, and to develop predictive toxicity testing tools and cell culture systems for industry.

 The Hamner has developed extensive resources to provide sponsored research services as well as support and services to the research programs aligned with its Institutes and Centers.
-Extensive capabilities in inhalation exposure and aerosol sciences, pharmacokinetics, and general toxicology are available to conduct preclinical safety studies of chemical compounds and drug candidates.
+Extensive capabilities in inhalation exposure and aerosol sciences, pharmacokinetics, general toxicology, and analytical chemistry are available to conduct preclinical safety studies of chemical compounds and drug candidates.
 Quality assurance (QA) and quality control (QC) procedures are an integral component of The Hamner’s Research Services.
-If necessary, preclinical safety studies can be conducted under Good Laboratory Practice (GLP) standards as defined by U.S. EPA regulations.
+Preclinical safety studies can be conducted under Good Laboratory Practice (GLP) standards as defined by U.S. EPA or FDA regulations.